-The Chinese economy and Chinese society continue to undergo significant change.
-Adverse changes in the political and economic policies of the Chinese government could have a material adverse effect on the overall economic growth of China, which could adversely affect our ability to conduct business in China.
+Chinese society and the Chinese economy continue to undergo significant change.
+Changes in the political structure, regulations, and economic policies of the Chinese government could have a material adverse effect on the overall economic growth of China, which could adversely affect our ability to conduct business in China.
 The Chinese government continues to adjust economic policies to promote economic growth.
 Some of these measures benefit the overall Chinese economy, but may also have a negative effect on us.
 For example, our financial condition and results of operations in China may be adversely affected by government control over capital investments or changes in tax regulations.
-As the Chinese pharmaceutical industry grows and evolves, the Chinese government may also implement measures to change the structure of foreign investment in this industry.
-We are unable to predict the frequency and scope of such policy changes, any of which could materially and adversely affect FibroGen Beijing's liquidity, access to capital and its ability to conduct business in China.
-Any failure on our part to comply with changing government regulations and policies could result in the loss of our ability to develop and commercialize our product candidates in China.
+As the Chinese pharmaceutical industry grows and evolves, the Chinese government may also implement measures to change the regulatory structure and structure of foreign investment in this industry.
+We are unable to predict the frequency and scope of such policy changes and structural changes, any of which could materially and adversely affect FibroGen Beijing's development and commercialization timelines, liquidity, access to capital, and its ability to conduct business in China.
+Any failure on our part to comply with changing government regulations and policies could result in delays and cost increases to our development, manufacturing, approval, and commercialization timelines in China.